 - As a student in Scotland, you have free access to the National Health Service.
 Visits to doctors and hospitals, as well as prescriptions, sight tests and dental checkups, are available free of charge.

-- About any previous experience you have of Service Design
+- If you have any previous experience of Service Design

 - What you hope to get from 12 months of study

 - What particular skills and experience you will bring

 - If you do not have an IELTS score of 6.0 or over, we would like to know the date of your English proficiency test.